HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ##### Responsive table support

-In order to utilize the responsive support in your tables you need to add a title property to each column as follows:
+In order to utilize the responsive support for your tables you need to add a title property to each column as follows:

 ```xml
       <table mat-table [dataSource]="dataSource" matSort dir="rtl">